liamli99/NodeJS/Notebook.md

 3. express-async-errors
 `express-async-errors` can simplify error handling in async functions by automatically catching errors and passing them to the next middleware, so that we don't have to write try-catch blocks in each async route handler!

 We use `npm install express-async-errors` to install this package!
-Then, (1) We need to load `require('express-async-errors')` in the entry file (app.js), (2) Remove all try catch blocks in async functions and only keep the code in try!
-Note that error in catch can be automatically passed to the next middleware!
+Then, (1) Load `require('express-async-errors')` in the entry file (app.js), (2) Remove all try catch blocks in async functions and only keep the code in try!
+This is becasue error in catch can be automatically passed to the next middleware!

 ## Event Loop
 The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.